elfecho/elfecho.github.io/docs/articles/flutter/Dart 基础知识.md

 // Dart
 String name = 'dart'; // Explicitly typed as a string. var otherName = Dart'; // Inferred string.
-// Both are acceptable in Dart.
+// Both are acceptable in Dart.122
 ```